 Please see the Itinerary below for a more detailed schedule.

-Head to your hotel for check-in and lunch.
-Spend some time settling into your comfortable accommodation before meeting your guide in the lobby in the evening.
-Relax on the drive to Lakshmi Narayan Temple, also called Birla Temple, dedicated to the god Vishnu (Narayan) and the goddess Lakshmi.
+Check into your hotel and enjoy lunch and relaxation before meeting your guide in the evening in your hotel lobby.
+Drive to Lakshmi Narayan Temple (also known as Birla Temple), which is dedicated to the god Vishnu (Marayan) and the goddess Lakshmi.

 Overnight: 3-star hotel in Jaipur